Why You Keep Self-Sabotaging (And How to Finally Stop)

 One part wants the goal — the healthier life, the creative project, the deeper relationship, the version of yourself that feels more fully realised.
 This part is the one that makes the plan, sets the intention, feels the genuine pull toward something better.

 The other part is afraid.
 Afraid of failure — what it would mean about you if you tried and it did not work.
-Afraid of success — what would change, what would be expected, who you would have to become.
-Afraid of visibility — of being seen more fully, which means being more fully judged.
+Afraid of success — what would change, what would be expected.
+Afraid of being seen more fully, which means being more fully judged.

 Self-sabotage is the second part winning.
 Not through conscious choice, but through the accumulated weight of old beliefs about what you deserve, what is safe, and what is possible for someone like you.